folio-org/folio-org.github.io/guides/describe-schema.md

 The schema property "description" can only be a single long text string, and can not use markup.
 So just concatenate the relevant information.

 The relevant API Description files that utilise the schema can provide valid examples.
 RAML files can also provide additional [RAML documentation node](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#user-documentation) entries, which can utilise Markdown either in-line or via included files (e.g. [mod-courses](/reference/api/#mod-courses)).
-In this way other constraints be described, also with links to supporting resources.
+In this way other constraints can be described, also with links to supporting resources.

 To contribute updates, either send a pull-request with the changes or add to a Jira issue tracker.

-The continuous-integration facility assesses the JSON Schema files of all RAML-using and OpenAPI-using back-end modules to determine any missing descriptions.
+The continuous-integration facility GitHub Workflow "api-schema-lint" assesses the JSON Schema files of all RAML-using and OpenAPI-using back-end modules to determine any missing descriptions.

-At GitHub, detected issues are listed on the front page of each pull-request.
+At GitHub, detected issues are listed at the "Actions" tab.
-For any branch or pull-request build, follow the "details" link via the coloured checkmark (or orange dot while building) through to Jenkins.
+For any branch or pull-request build, follow the "details" link via the coloured checkmark (or orange dot while building).
-Then see "Artifacts" at the top-right for the processing report.
-Or follow across to Jenkins "classic" view, and find the report in the left-hand panel.

 The analysis can also be run locally with the [api-schema-lint](https://github.com/folio-org/folio-tools/tree/master/api-schema-lint) tool.